rainforestapp/auth/README.md

 ## Examples

-Receive a notice that a run is starting and notify Rainforest when you are ready for a run to start
+The following example recieves a 'before_run' notification from Rainforest, authenticates it, does a task for you and then notifies Rainforest to continue!

 ```ruby
 require "rainforest/auth"